 Some standard requirements to be completed when setting up a business are the same as when opening a branch.

 Registering a company

 Companies and business of sole proprietors must be registered in the Commercial Register.
 Registration is free of charge and you must take your personal ID with you.
-In order to do so, a notarised application must be submitted and a prescribed state fee must be paid.
+In order to do so, a notarised application must be submitted and the prescribed state fee must be paid.

-The registration procedure depends on the company's form of business.
-The Commercial Code also provides for an expedited procedure for the initial entries of private limited companies, sole proprietors, general partnerships and limited partnerships, and for the transformation entries of sole proprietors and companies.
+The registration procedure depends on the company’s form of business.
+The Commercial Code also provides for an expedited procedure for the initial entries of private limited companies, sole proprietors, general partnerships, and limited partnerships, and for the transformation entries of sole proprietors and companies.
 For an expedited procedure, the registration applications are reviewed within the following working day at the latest.